JonasBr68/npm-measure-duration/readme.md

 # measure-duration

 Simple npm package to measure duration of javascript funcion calls, and log information.

-Supports measuring functions returning Promise or measuring an async function
+Supports measuring functions returning Promise or measuring an async functions.

 ## Installation